Master in Teaching

 • Prior experience (paid or volunteer) related to teaching or the education of youth, adolescents, and/or adults

-• Washington State requires that all prospective teachers demonstrate basic skills and content area proficiency.
+• Knowledge Requirements – Washington State requires that all prospective teachers demonstrate both basic skills knowledge and content area knowledge.
 This is achieved through the following testing requirements:

 Applications will be considered before testing requirements are complete, but final admissions decisions are contingent on completion of all required testing.